 The best we can do, accordingly, is to try to recreate in modern form a society on that model.

 The re-creation must begin from a proper understanding of human nature.
-Contrary to the claims of the Enlightenment philosophes, man is naturally a passional animal, not a rational one.
-Man's deepest passions should set the direction of his life, and reason should always give way before them.
+Contrary to the claims of the Enlightenment philosophes, man is naturally a passional animal, not a rational one.20

-Rousseau 1755, 58-9.
+18 Rousseau 1755, 58-9.